Chiral interactions of fermions and massive gauge fields in Kaluza-Klein models: Spinors on Riemannian submersions

 As before, let $\pi: P \rightarrow M$ be a Riemannian submersion with a metric $g_P$ equivalent to a triple $(g_M, A, g_K)$, as in \eqref{MetricDecomposition}.
 Denote by $\nabla$, $\nabla^M$ and $\nabla^K$ the Levi-Civita connections on $P$, on $M$, and on each fibre $K_x$.
 Let $U$, $V$ and $W$ be vertical vector fields on $P$ and let $X$, $Y$ and $Z$ be vector fields on the base $M$.
 Then we have the standard geometrical identities \cite[p.
 240]{Besse}:

 These are identities of vector fields and functions on $P$.
 Functions defined on $M$, namely $F^a_A(X, Y)$ and $ g_M (\nabla^M_{X} Y, Z)$, are regarded as functions on $P$ that are constant along the fibres.
 The derivative $\dd^A g_K$ can be identified with the second fundamental form of the fibres of $P$.
-It measures how $g_K$ changes along $M_4$ up to diffeomorphisms of $K$.
+It measures how $g_K$ changes along $M$ up to diffeomorphisms of $K$.
 It is equivariant under $\Diff (K)$-gauge transformations.
-As in \cite{Bap}, it can be expressed in terms of Lie derivatives and the gauge one-forms $A^a$ as \beq (\dd^A g_K)_X (U, V) \ = \ (\Lie_{X}\, g_K) (U, V) \ + \ A^a (X) \; (\Lie_{e_a}\, g_K) (U, V) \ . \eeq Here $\Lie_{e_a}\, g_K$ denotes the Lie derivative along the internal vector field $e_a$.
+As in \cite{Bap}, it can be expressed in terms of Lie derivatives and the gauge one-forms $A^a$ as \beq (\dd^A g_K)_X (U, V) \ = \ (\partial_{X} g_K) (U, V) \ + \ A^a (X) \; (\Lie_{e_a}\, g_K) (U, V) \ . \eeq Here $\partial_{X} g_K$ denotes the directional derivative of $g_K (x)$ along $X \in TM$ and $\Lie_{e_a}\, g_K$ denotes the Lie derivative along the internal vector field $e_a$.